gc-da11yn/gc-da11yn.github.io/src/pages/en/visual-impairments.md

 - Screen magnifiers
   - Zoom text
 - Braille display
-- Optical character recognition (OCR) software which can scan printed text and convert it into digital text
+- Optical character recognition (<abbr>OCR</abbr>) software which can scan printed text and convert it into digital text